Biomedical Image Informatics

 The Biomedical Image Informatics Group is an interdisciplinary team addressing the above challenge by providing novel visual computing solutions covering complete image based workflows in medicine and life science.

 Recent solutions developed by the group cover high performance image analysis solutions for radiology, visualization solutions for intervention planning, radar image analysis for environmental studies and the development of complete IT infrastructures for management, analysis, visualization and data mining of large image data collections for neurosciences.
 The group is IT partner of the Correlated Multi-Modal Imaging Node Austria (CMI) that is providing access to high end imaging modalities and imaging services in Austria.

 - Biomedical and industrial image processing and analysis

 - Image data mining and spatial indexing

-- Image data management
+- Image data and open research data management

 - Human computer interaction